XSCE/xsce/roles/xsce-admin/files/console/help/Config.rst

 ### Install Configured Server Options

 **Warning:** This option will **Reconfigure your Server**.
 It runs the Ansible configuration software using all configuration variables that have been saved with the above button.

+You should refresh your browser after running this.